ganeti/ganeti/man/ganeti-os-interface.rst

 those passed to **export**, whose output will be provided on stdin.

-The difference in variables is that the current disk is called by ``IMPORT_DEVICE`` and ``IMPORT_INDEX`` (instead of ``EXPORT_...``).
+The difference in variables is that the current disk is denoted by ``IMPORT_DEVICE`` and ``IMPORT_INDEX`` (instead of ``EXPORT_...``).

 rename